Gwizdo51/analyse_sentiments_yelp/README.md

 # Requirement :

 - You'll need Python 3.8.8 and
-- I recomand you to install it in a Virtual Machine, like conda venv for exemple
+- It's recommended to install it in a Virtual environment

 ```bash
 $ sudo apt install python3.8.8